Seatis/my-teaching-materials/java-spring/ioc-bean/workshop/Workshop03.md

 Some hints:-
 - You saw @Configuration at the start of the DIConfiguration class in Workshop02; consider it as the model for AppConfig
-- In my solution I had the following packages:-
+- In our solution we had the following packages:-
   - configuration
   - services (for SpellChecker and TextEditor)
 - Revisit this [Useful reference on using Annotation(spring.io)](http://docs.spring.io/spring-javaconfig/docs/1.0.0.M4/reference/html/ch02s02.html)